 Either way, the open shifts need to be easily accessible for employee signup.
 Self-scheduling can be as simple as having a staff meeting where everyone collectively fills in their name on the whiteboard.
 The digital alternative for this is creating a public spreadsheet online.

-For more convenient scheduling, teams can use planning and scheduling apps that support self-signup.
+For more convenient and flexible scheduling, teams can use planning and self-scheduling software that supports a self-signup process.
 Some apps will also let employees do shift-bidding – allowing them to request suitable shifts but still leaving the final word of confirmation to the manager.

 Don’t forget about practical issues when selecting a method for self-scheduling.
 Even with self-scheduling, your final calendar should comply with the relevant business rules and legislation.